Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Introduction

 The paper is structured as follows: Section~\ref{section:related work} gives an overview of related work.
-Section~\ref{section:Flow} introduces the proposed MOEDA design flow.
+Section~\ref{section:Flow} introduces the proposed MOEDA flow.
 Experiment setup is described in Section~\ref{section:Expt. setup}.
-Section~\ref{section:Experiments} presents results using a reduced cell library for testing and a commercial full cell library.
-Section~\ref{section:DSE} presents the analysis of standard-flow-generated design space and the multi-objective optimisation results.
-Section~\ref{section:Conclusion} provides conclusions and future work.
+Section~\ref{section:Experiments} presents the multi-objective optimisation results of each benchmark used.
+Section~\ref{section:DSE} presents the analysis of tool-generated design space and the multi-objective design space exploration based on it.
+Section~\ref{section:Conclusion} provides conclusions.